 - Jerk with a Heart of Gold: Despite how he acts usually, he really loves his son Xolga.

-KaiOne of Xolga's cousins.
-Kai appears through the story, using showing how much time has passed and what era they ended up in.
+KaiOne of Xolga's cousins, who is 2 years younger than him.
+Kai appears through the story, usually to show how much time has passed and what era they ended up in.

 - Continuity Nod: A brief one towards Memory Days, when Xolga visits him at the fountain:Xolga: Don't you at least have a girlfriend?Kai: ...It's complicated.

 - Demoted to Extra: Is a major character as a romance option in his origin games (the Anime Sim Dates and Memory Days), but has only a supporting role here.
 However, it's not as bad as other examples, since his perspective of the story is shown in episode three.

 - Expository Hairstyle Change: The first time we see him, he sported a Peek-a-Bangs haircut, also with bigger eyes to show that he was still young.
 Two years later, his hair is cut shorter, a bit similar to how Xolga's hair is.

 - Nice Guy: In contrast to Xolga's Jerk with a Heart of Gold and to Mako's colder, more cynical behavior.

 - Determinator: Adding to this, Kai's so nice and loves Xolga so much that he is still looking for him after two entire years.
 Kai only stops when Xolga visits him in the hospital and assures him that he will be alright.

 - Perspective Flip: We get to see his POV in the third episode of the first season.

 - Secret Keeper: Discovers Xolga's curse in episode 1-8.